def sim_score(x:pd.Series, uid:pd.Series, t1=None, t2=None):

 n_feats = 2

-nbh_edges = nbh_edges.loc[nbh_edges.weight == n_feats]
+nbh_edges = nbh_edges.loc[nbh_edges.weight == n_feats]# Create the graph

 nbh_nodes = list(raw_df.passengerid.unique())